-8While equation (3) is a reduced-form regression, Appendix A.2.4 shows that it captures 93% of the welfare variance generated under our most realistic trade model.
+$^{10}$ While equation (3) is a reduced-form regression, Appendix A.2.4 shows that it captures 93% of the welfare variance generated under our most realistic trade model.

-9These cereals are barley, maize, millet, oats, rice, rye, sorghum, and wheat.
+&lt;sup>11These cereals are barley, maize, millet, oats, rice, rye, sorghum, and wheat.
 According to the FAO, these eight cereals constituted 99.3% of global production (in metric tons) and 99.6% of global trade (in nominal US dollars) during 1961-2013.
 These cereals are not homogeneous goods.
 FAO data report quantities of wheat produced, but trade data distinguish durum and non-durum wheat.
 Trade data distinguish four types of rice, but the International Rice Genebank holds more than 125,000 rice varieties, which are differentiated by quality, appearance, and taste (Agcaoili-Sombilla and Rosegrant, 1994).
 Quantitative trade models make common predictions about trade flows while making different assumptions about the set of goods in the utility function.
-We study expenditure shares, so we need not map our data sources' product definitions to goods indexed by ω in the theoretical framework.
+We study expenditure shares, so we need not map our data sources' product definitions to goods indexed by $\omega$ in the theoretical framework.

-10If land and other inputs are perfect complements in the production of cereals, yield equals total factor productivity (TFP) (Costinot, Donaldson and Smith, 2016).
+&lt;sup>12If land and other inputs are perfect complements in the production of cereals, yield equals total factor productivity (TFP) (Costinot, Donaldson and Smith, 2016).
 More generally, land productivity and TFP may differ, in which case one needs an instrument for yield that shifts its TFP component.
 Using weather as a source of exogenous variation in cereal yields is a popular research design (e.g., Roberts and Schlenker 2013) that dates to the first application of instrumental variables (Wright, 1928).

-11Unfortunately, data on other sectors' expenditure shares and productivities lack the spatial and temporal coverage necessary for our empirical analysis.
+&lt;sup>13Unfortunately, data on other sectors' expenditure shares and productivities lack the spatial and temporal coverage necessary for our empirical analysis.
 Data availability also necessitates studying cereal trade at the level of countries.
+Annual data on agricultural productivity, internal trade, and population counts for subnational spatial units have not been collected by most countries for most years.
+We therefore focus on international trade and the spatial correlation of productivities across countries.